evotools/nf-LO/README.md

 nextflow run evotools/nf-LO --ncbi_source GCF_001549955.1 --ncbi_target GCF_011751205.1 -profile conda
 ```
 ### Download from iGenomes
 *nf-LO* can also download genomes from the [iGenomes](https://emea.support.illumina.com/sequencing/sequencing_software/igenome.html) site.
-To do this users provide a genome identifier with the `--igenome_source` and `--igenome_target` flags as follow:
+To do this users provide a genome identifier with the `--igenomes_source` and `--igenomes_target` flags as follow:
 ```
-nextflow run evotools/nf-LO --igenome_source equCab2 --target_igenome dm6 -profile conda
+nextflow run evotools/nf-LO --igenomes_source equCab2 --target_igenome dm6 -profile conda
 ```

 Note it is possible to mix source and target flags.
-For example using `--igenome_source` with `--ncbi_target`.
+For example using `--igenomes_source` with `--ncbi_target`.

 ## Customize the run
 The workflow will provide some custom configuration for the different algorithms and distances.